Monday, January 9, 2012

 December 7, 1963, Winnipeg Free Press

-The last owners of the "old" St. Charles Hotel, from 1947 - 63, was the Rothstein Family.
-In late 1963 the 60 room hotel was purchased by Donald Stefanyk, whose family had run the Empire Hotel.
+In late 1963, the 60-room hotel was purchased by Donald Stefanyk, whose family had run the Empire Hotel.
 They modernized the place into what was expected of a 1960s downtown hotel.

 ca. 1965 ad

-Gone was the Empire Grill in favour of a lounge called Big Al's Gas House and the Kodiak Beverage Room.
+Gone was the Empire Grill in favour of a lounge called Big Al's Gas House.
+The Kodiak Beverage Room was added.
 The coffee shop and a banquet room remained.

 July 20, 1967, Winnipeg Free Press